Argentine Academy of Motion Picture Arts and Sciences

+The Argentine Academy of Motion Picture Arts and Sciences (Academia de Artes y Ciencias Cinematográficas de la Argentina) was an Argentine film industry association founded in 1941—during the Golden Age of Argentine cinema—as a local counterpart to the U.S. academy of the same name.
+The organization emerged from an initiative of the First Argentine Cinematographic Museum (Primer Museo Cinematográfico Argentino), a film collection and dissemination project founded by Manuel Peña Rodríguez, a renowned critic at La Nación.
+Inspired by and based on the Hollywood organization, Peña Rodríguez conceived the Argentine Academy alongside fellow critic Chas de Cruz, a supporting member of the Museum.
+The Academy was founded as a non-profit organization, divided into branches that grouped members by their craft, such as directors, cinematographers, production designers, composers, and laboratory technicians, among others, with each branch electing its representatives.
+Like its American counterpart, the Academy presented its own annual film awards, regarded as Argentina's equivalent of the Oscars.
+The first edition of the awards, which honored 1941 productions, took place in 1942 and was attended by Orson Welles.

 Foundation

-The First Film Museum of Argentina encouraged the foundation of the original Argentine Academy of Cinematography Arts and Sciences.
+The First Film Museum of Argentina encouraged the foundation of the original Argentine Academy of Motion Picture Arts and Sciences.

 Manuel Peña Rodriguez and Chas de Cruz, members of the museum outlined an approach based on the organization and experience of the similar Academy of Motion Picture Arts and Sciences in Hollywood.

 The basic idea was to organize members of each specialty into associations that would form the different branches of the Academy.
 They would then nominate delegates to meet and establish the academy.
 The task proved difficult, since only producers, exhibitors and actors had associations.
 Peña and Chas had to meet with directors, cinematographers, sound engineers, musicians and so on and persuade them to organize.
 Eventually the delegates met on 22 November 1941 at the headquarters of the First Film Museum and agreed to establish the academy.